Promoted London City smash transfer record with Geyoro signing

-MANCHESTER, England :London City Lionesses have made France international Grace Geyoro the most expensive women's player in history, signing her from Paris St Germain for a record 1.4 million pounds ($1.89 million).
+LONDON :London City Lionesses have made France midfielder Grace Geyoro the most expensive women's player in history, signing her from Paris St Germain for 1.4 million pounds ($1.89 million).

-The fee paid by the promoted Women's Super League team shatters the $1.5 million (1.1 million pounds) paid by NWSL team Orlando Pride for Mexico international Lizbeth Ovalle last month.
+The fee paid by the promoted Women's Super League team shatters the $1.5 million (1.1 million pounds) paid by NWSL team Orlando Pride for Mexico winger Lizbeth Ovalle last month.

-The deal is also the fourth time this year that the women's transfer record has been broken with Chelsea paying 900,000 pounds in January for Naomi Girma, before Arsenal paid 1 million pounds to sign Olivia Smith from Liverpool in July.
+The deal is also the fourth time this year that the women's transfer record has been broken, with Chelsea paying 900,000 pounds in January for Naomi Girma, before Arsenal splashed out one million pounds to sign Olivia Smith from Liverpool in July.

 The 28-year-old Geyoro is London City's 16th permanent signing of a busy close season funded by billionaire owner Michele Kang.

+"Grace has so many qualities, technically, physically of course as a player," said London City boss Jocelyn Precheur who coached Geyoro at PSG.

+"She's a complete player with a lot of experience, a player I know very well, it has been a lot of talking this summer to make this deal, but I'm very happy to start to work with her."

-Geyoro has 22 goals in 103 appearances for France, and has played in the 2024 Olympics, two World Cups and two women's European Championships.
+Geyoro has scored 22 goals in 103 appearances for France, and has played at the 2024 Olympics, two World Cups and two women's European Championship tournaments.

-London City kick off their first WSL season against Champions League winners Arsenal on Saturday.
+London City kick off their first WSL season against Champions League winners Arsenal at The Emirates on Saturday.

 (1 British pound = $1.3509)